 He is a journalist and started his career at the newspaper O Cometa Itabirano.
 He has worked for the website Congresso em Foco, in Minas Gerais and in Brasilia.
-He was a reporter and foreign correspondent of the newspaper Valor Econômico.
-His work has been published
+He was a reporter and foreign correspondent of the newspaper Folha de S. Paulo.
+Currently, he collaborates with Agência Pública and with the newspaper Valor Econômico.
+His work has been published in Piauí and The Clinic (Chile) magazines.